-Co-Design in Complex Systems
+Leading Co-Design in Complex Systems

 KEY INFORMATION

-Delivery Mode: Online.
+Delivery Mode: In person.

 Co-Design Maturity Model Level: Apply.